-12.Does my insurance (as a Senior member) cover my minor children too?
+13. Does my insurance (as a teacher Senior member) cover my students too?

 Only if they are also members of the NAR.
-If your children are not members, then your NAR member insurance does not cover them when they fly rockets.
+If your students are not members, then your NAR member insurance does not cover them when they fly rockets.
 They must also be NAR members.

-13. Will the NAR insurance cover claims related to use of non-certified motors?
+14. Will the NAR insurance cover claims related to use of non-certified motors?